 - May cause garlic body odor

-Dr. Clark Store
+Dr Clark Store

-Why we recommend it: Based on the original Dr. Hulda Clark parasite cleanse protocol, which popularized the black walnut-wormwood-clove triad.
+Based on the original Dr. Hulda Clark parasite cleanse protocol, which popularized the black walnut-wormwood-clove triad.
 The Dr. Clark Store is the official source for her formulations.
 Includes all three traditional herbs in the ratios specified by Dr. Clark's published protocols.

 Pros